Albertzue/learning_notes/aws/ANS/keypoint.md

 Acceleration is only supported forSite-to-Site VPN connections that are attached to a transit gateway.
 Virtual private gateways do not support accelerated VPN connections.

+Accelerated site-to-site VPN isavailable only with TGW VPN attachment, where you can enable it, but you do not manage or even view the accelerators.

 #### PrivateLink endpoint:
 You cannot create a service endpoint for an ALB.
 Endpoint services require either a NetworkLoad Balancer or a Gateway Load Balancer